Hildebrand Law, P.C. mobile logo

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023

-He claimed that when he and Carolyn transferred separate property into joint tenancy, it was a gift to the community.
+He claimed that when he and Wife transferred separate property into joint tenancy, it was a gift to the community.
 The Court of Appeals agreed with the general proposition that placing the property in joint tenancy constitutes a gift to the community, but noted that jointly held property was subject to equitable, not equal, division.

 Property Division Cannot Be Based Solely on Each Spouse’s Financial Contributions, but that Can Be One Factor Considered